jhollway/website/content/publication/2020-01-01_Structural_condition.md

 ---
-title: "Structural conditions for novelty: the introduction of new environmental clauses to the trade regime complex"
+title: "Structural conditions for novelty: The introduction of new environmental clauses to the trade regime complex"
 date: "2020-01-01"
 authors: ["James Hollway", "Jean-Frederic Morin", "Joost Pauwelyn"]
 publication_types: ["2"]